aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/zarchive/_index.md

 public class ZArchive implements IArchiveFileEntry, IArchive, AutoCloseable
 ```

-This class represents Z (compress) archive file.
+This class represents a Z (compress) archive file.
 Use it to compose or extract Z archives.

 See [Z Compressed File Format ][Z Compressed File Format]